 - Learning Center Workshops: Learning Center staff can facilitate workshops on course-specific topics and skills, including time management, study skills, procrastination, test-taking skills, note-taking techniques, motivation & goal-setting, and reading strategies.
 Request a Learning Center workshop by visiting our Study Skills & Resources webpage.

 - Speaking Center Workshops: Speaking Center staff can facilitate workshops on various topics, including public speaking, visual aid presentations, group presentations, the four basic modes of presentation delivery, and the importance of verbal and nonverbal communication.
 To request a Speaking Center workshop by visiting their webpage.

-- 1:1 Academic Coaching: Learning Center staff members are available to meet one-on-one with any USF undergraduate or graduate student to discuss academic skills and strategies, and to offer individualized support for course-specific needs.
-Faculty members can encourage students to submit the Academic Skills Coaching Request Form on our website (under "Quick Links") or they can contact us directly at 415-422-6713 or firstname.lastname@example.org to refer a student.
+- 1:1 Academic Skills Coaching: Learning Center staff members are available to meet one-on-one with any USF undergraduate or graduate student to discuss academic skills and strategies, and to offer individualized support for course-specific needs.
+Faculty members can encourage students to make an appointment on our website (under "Quick Links") or they can contact us directly at 415-422-6713 or firstname.lastname@example.org to refer a student.